Albertosaurus: Growth pattern

 Most age categories of Albertosaurus are represented in the fossil record.
 Using bone histology, the age of an individual animal at the time of death can often be determined, allowing growth rates to be estimated and compared with other species.
 The youngest known Albertosaurus is a two-year-old discovered in the Dry Island bonebed, which would have weighed about 50 kilograms (110 lb) and measured slightly more than 2 m long.
 The 10 m specimen from the same quarry is 28 years old, the oldest and largest one known.
 When specimens of intermediate age and size are plotted on a graph, an S-shaped growth curve results, with the most rapid growth occurring in a four-year period ending around the sixteenth year of life, a pattern also seen in other tyrannosaurids.
 The growth rate during this phase was 122 kg per year, based on an adult weighing 1.3 tonnes.
 Other studies have suggested higher adult weights, which would affect the magnitude of the growth rate, but not the overall pattern.
-Tyrannosaurids similar in size to Albertosaurus had similar growth rates, although the much larger Tyrannosaurus rex grew at almost five times this rate (601 kg per year) at its peak.
+Tyrannosaurids similar in size to Albertosaurus had similar growth rates, although the much larger Tyrannosaurus grew at almost five times this rate (601 kg per year) at its peak.
 The end of the rapid growth phase suggests the onset of sexual maturity in Albertosaurus, although growth continued at a slower rate throughout the animals' lives.
 Sexual maturation while still actively growing appears to be a shared trait among small and large dinosaurs, as well as in large mammals like humans and elephants.
 This pattern of relatively early sexual maturation differs strikingly from the pattern in birds, which delay their sexual maturity until after they have finished growing.

 During growth, thickening of the tooth morphology changed so much that, had the association of young and adult skeletons on the Dry Island bonebed not proven that they belonged to the same taxon, the teeth of juveniles would likely have been identified by statistical analysis as those of a different species.